- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 What can I expect?

 Practical and interactive digital modules designed with leading experts and a wealth of downloadable resources, including recordings of every session.
+Hear from Dai Dubridge, one of the conference Chairs, about the upcoming online conference.

 - work in partnership with social services, police and healthcare